shirtd/phase/README.md

 I would like to eventually factor the 3D complex plot functionality out of the cycle representative plot.
 This way you can only load the data required for the simplicial complex, with the option of loading additional persistence diagram, and cycle representative data.

+## TODO

+#### Interaction

+- Plot complex as one mesh: figure out how to toggle visibility of faces, points, and edges.
+- Filtration value slider.
+- Factor complex plot out of `--reps`.
+Should be possible to only load and view complexes.
+Representative interaction would inherit from this.
+- Plot quality options.
+- Toggle clear reps override.
+- Caching meshes?

+#### Frontend

+- Smart caching at the object level.
+- Proper database of individual frames.
+- Dispatch class.
+- Fix bounds.

+#### Backend

+- Redo everything with simplex trees.
+- Limit complex dimension.
+Should be done at the complex level to reduce file size as much as possible.
+- Implement alpha and dual filtration by hand.
+Don't store alpha complex in dual complex.